TheLaughingGod1986/WordPress-AI-generation-alt-text/README.md

 Automatically generate concise, accessible alternative text for WordPress media items using the OpenAI API.
 The plugin adds smart defaults, media library integrations, REST + WP-CLI support, and a configurable settings screen so editors can keep images compliant without manual busywork.

+## Quick Start
+1. Install/activate the plugin in `wp-content/plugins/ai-alt-gpt`.
+2. Visit **Media → AI Alt Text (GPT)**, paste your OpenAI API key, and hit **Save Settings**.
+3. Toggle “Generate on upload” (and optionally “Overwrite existing ALT text”) to automate new media.
+4. Use **Generate ALT for Missing Images** to backfill your library, or queue everything via **Regenerate ALT for All Images**.
+5. Monitor the dashboard cards/queue summary to confirm coverage growth and token usage.

+## Why this plugin?
+- **Editorial guardrails**: keep content compliant without forcing writers to learn prompt engineering.
+- **Production-friendly**: queue watchdogs, usage alerts, and bulk actions match real newsroom workflows.
+- **Extensible foundation**: REST, WP-CLI, and filters make it easy to wire into bespoke review flows.

 ## Features
 - Generate alt text automatically on image upload (optional overwrite of existing text).
 - Bulk action inside the Media Library list view (`Generate Alt Text (AI)`).